EbTech/rust-algorithms/README.md

 A collection of classic data structures and algorithms, emphasizing usability, beauty and clarity over full generality.
 As such, this should be viewed not as a blackbox *library*, but as a whitebox *cookbook* demonstrating the design and implementation of algorithms.
 I hope it will be useful to students and educators, as well as fans of algorithmic programming contests.

 This repository is distributed under the [MIT License](LICENSE).
-The license text need not be included in contest submissions, though I would appreciate linking back to this repo for others to find.
+Contest submissions need not include the license text.
 Enjoy!

 ## For Students and Educators